heizerbalazs/Data_Engineering_ND/Project1_Data_Modelling_With_Postgresql/README.md

 ### ETL process

+The ETL process is implemented in three python files:
+1. **sql_queries.py:** This file contains the queries creating and dropping the tables.
+2. **create_tables.py:** This script executes the DROP TBALE and CREATE TABLE queries.
+3. **etl.py:** This script reads the files in the *./data/log_data* folder and write it into a *./data/song_data*.
+Then insert the data from this newly created file to the tables created by the *create_tables.py* script.

 To consume the different data sources (log files and songs metadata) two functions were implemented:
 - **process_log_file:**
     - *inputs:* psycopg2 cursor, filepath